splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-communicating-syntax/2-trailside/02-statement.md

 using static System.Console;

 // Introduce knights
-WriteLine("We are the knights who say 'Hi!'");
+WriteLine("We are the knights who say 'Ni!'");
 Write("We are the keepers of the sacred words:");
 WriteLine(" 'Ni', 'Peng', and 'Neee-wom !'");
-WriteLine("The Knights Who Say 'Hi' demand a sacrifice.");
+WriteLine("The Knights Who Say 'Ni' demand a sacrifice.");
 WriteLine("We want .... a shrubbery!");

 return 0;